Overview

 Population

 We use the medium variant of the United Nations projections as the basis for our population growth.
-In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 7.8 billion today to more than 9.6 billion in 2050.
+In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 8 billion in 2023 to 9.7 billion in 2050.
+Population growth in the medium variant is not linear, and the rate of growth slows over time.

 Economic growth